essential-contributions/validator-circuits/README.md

 ### Generate Commitment

 Generates a validator commitment merkle tree root.
 Because Poseidon hash is being used, this can take quite a bit of time compared to typical CPU friendly hash functions.
-Keep in mind that this has not been made multi-threaded yet and only has to be computed once per validator.
+Keep in mind that this only has to be computed once per validator.
 ```
 cargo run --example generate_commitment --release
 ```